YiLi-2020/222/content/experience/experience.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = """Experience"""
+title = """Affiliations"""
-subtitle = "Professional Affiliations & Workgroups."
+subtitle = ""

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format